Wallapper-3.jpg

 • Had to be installed to camera’s hot shoe, so vertical shooting is very difficult, unless you purchase an additional fixing solution.

-There are few wireless remotes on the market, CamRanger been the most famous one.
-What this system does is to have an alternative wifi point to which you can connect your device(s) and receive instant live preview, control camera and download images.
+There are couple of wireless remotes on the market, CamRanger been the most famous one.
+What this system does is to have an alternative wifi router to which you can connect your device(s) and receive instant live preview, control camera and download images.
 Sounds very similar to the first free option, but with a few key differences.
 I bought a Cam Ranger Mini system and still using it till this day.

 Pros: